waggle-sensor/waggle-beehive-v2/docs/querying-measurements.md

 # Querying Measurements

-The following instructions will assume Beehive is deployed to the domain `honeyhouse.one`, but all the steps should apply any other domain.
+The following instructions will assume Beehive is deployed to the domain `sagecontinuum.org`, but all the steps should apply any other domain.

 ## Data Model